ArnaudHalvick/ArnaudHalvick/README.md

 ## 🛠️ Projects

-I have several small projects done during all courses.
+I have several small projects done during all courses, I haven't uploaded most of them because I wasn't sure that it was worth it.

 Natours is the first project on which I built a lot after following the courses and where I have added many features.
 This is a backend project so not frontend framework is used.
 I plan on creating my own projects from scratch starting in march 2025.
 I want to stop watching courses and start coding and get a job before learning more skills.

 ### [Natours 🌍✈️](https://github.com/ArnaudHalvick/Natours)